(Originally published in MilitaryHistoryNow.com on June 6, 2012)

 Poles, Latvians, Lithuanians and Estonians, all of whom opposed the Soviets, took part in the defence of Normandy, along with anti-Bolshevik Ukrainians, Georgians and Azerbaijanis.
 These foreign volunteers were grouped into units designated as Ostbataillone or “East Battalions”.

-The German military also formed an entire unit comprised of Indians who had flocked to the Nazi colours as a way to retaliate against British imperialism.
-Members of this Indian or Tiger Legion were recruited from the ranks of Allied POWs.
-Others travelled to Germany on their own to volunteer.
-The unit, which was was made up of several hundred troops, was commanded by officers of the SS.
+Also deployed was a unit comprised entirely of Indians who had flocked to the Nazi colours as a way to retaliate against British imperialism.
+Members of this outfit, known as the Tiger Legion, were recruited from the ranks of Allied POWs, while some conscripts travelled to Germany on their own to volunteer.
+The group, which was was made up of several hundred troops, was commanded by officers of the SS.
 While not actually involved in the fighting on D-Day, these Indian troops were stationed in the nearby Bordeaux region of France.

-During the invasion itself, most of Germany’s foreign troops, never been intended for frontline service, proved to be no match for the crack Allied units they encountered.
-Many were either quickly defeated or simply surrendered at the first sign of British or American soldiers.
+Most of Germany’s foreign troops in Normandy were never been intended for frontline service.
+Thanks to an Allied deception campaign, Berlin expected the British and Americans to cross the English Channel 200 miles up the coast at Calais.
+When the invasion of began, the defenders proved to be no match for the crack Allied units.
+Many of the non-German troops were either quickly defeated or simply surrendered at the first sign of the enemy.